 3. Cortical Quotient

-The Aphasia Quotient serves as the central measure for aphasia and is derived from Spontaneous Speech and Auditory Verbal Comprehension, encompassing repetition, naming, and word-finding section scores.
+The Aphasia Quotient is the marquee measure of aphasia based on Spontaneous Speech and Auditory Verbal Comprehension, including scores for repetition, naming, and word-finding sections.

 Scoring WAB-R Bedside Record Form

-Scoring the WAB-R Bedside Record Form involves computing the Bedside Aphasia Score and Bedside Language Score as per the Bedside Record Form instructions.
-The Bedside Aphasia Classification Criteria Table is then utilized to identify the patient’s aphasia type.
+The WAB-R Bedside Record Form is scored by calculating the Bedside Aphasia Score and Bedside Language Score according to the Bedside Record Form instructions.
+Following this, the Bedside Aphasia Classification Criteria Table is used to classify the patient’s aphasia type.

 Scoring WAB-R Record Form 1